Nachimi Itakura: Biography

-As a 13-year-old, Itakura was into swimming.
-She was good enough to participate in the Junior Olympics.
-After retiring from swimming, she took up bowling upon the recommendation of her mother.
+At the age of 13, Itakura was interested in swimming.
+She was talented enough to compete in the Junior Olympics.
+After retiring from swimming, she took up bowling at her mother's suggestion.
 She was coached by Yoshikazu Nishida.
-While in school, she captured three high school tournaments, including the 1993 17th All-Japan High School Championship.
+During her high school years, she won three tournaments, including the 17th All-Japan High School Championship in 1993.

 After graduating from high school, Itakura planned on working in the bowling business, starting off as an office lady at a bowling center.
 In 1997, at the age of 22 years, she gave up her job when she was selected as a member of the Japan national team.
 Between 1999 and 2000, Itakura competed in various professional and amateur tournaments.
 She competed in the NHK Cup Japan All-Star Championships.
 And, she became the first and only Japanese to win the AMF World Cup (2001).

 Itakura became a professional in 2003, becoming the first bowler to enter the JPBA under a waiver, based on her success as an amateur, thereby bypassing the qualifying stages (usually, a bowler has to qualify via a series of difficult tests, which for many bowlers takes multiple years before they are successful.)

 In 2011, Itakura-pro finished the JPBA season 24th in points (980), 19th in scoring average (206.21), and 24th in money with 784,000 yen.